eveonmission/moodle-local_courseteam/README.md

 ### Moodle plugin local_courseteam ###

-local_courseteam enables the teacher to generate a MS Teams group from the course configuration page in Moodle.
+local_courseteam enables the teacher to generate an MS Teams group from the course configuration page in Moodle.
 The course participants will be synchronized to the generated Teams group.

 * Version: 2021041100